 How is high speed sync different?

-As we’ve discovered, the big difference is that you use high speed sync at shutter speeds above your camera’s flash sync speed.
+As we’ve discovered, the big difference with HSS is that you use high speed sync at shutter speeds above your camera’s flash sync speed.
 This is the whole point of HSS.

-The mechanics of high speed sync work differently from normal flash sync.
+The mechanics of HSS flash work differently from normal flash sync.

 How high speed sync works